-An aphrodisiac in Japan for thousands of years, sea urchin, or uni, as the Japanese call it, rose to popularity in North America in the late twentieth century.
+A sensual ingredient appreciated in Japan for its unique flavor and aphrodisiac qualities, sea urchin, or uni, as the Japanese call it, rose to popularity in North America in the late twentieth century.
+This unusual and alluring ingredient is also popular in France, where sea urchins are called oursins and in Italy, where they are known as ricci di mare.

-Contrary to popular belief, the portion of the sea urchin sold and served as one of the ocean’s most opulent treasures is not the roe.
+If you’re wondering, “Is sea urchin aphrodisiac because the part you eat is the roe?” you’re in for a surprise.
+Contrary to popular belief, the portion of the sea urchin sold and served as one of the ocean’s most tasty treasures is not the roe.

 Roe refers to eggs, and that’s not what you’re eating when you enjoy this gift of the sea.
 It is the gonads of this sea creature that are scooped out of the urchin’s spiny shell in five custard-like, golden sections.

-Some say it is the distinctive perfume of the sea urchin, slightly briny and almost sweaty, that give it an aphrodisiac association.
+Some say the distinctive perfume of the sea urchin, slightly briny and almost sweaty, gives it an aphrodisiac association.
 But most people believe that it’s the simple fact that the edible portion of these creatures, relatives of sea cucumbers, is a sexual organ that makes it a food of virility.
+It was supposedly part of a Roman love potion when mixed with oysters, lobster and cuttlefish.
+And there may be a scientific reason it was so successful to the ancient Romans.
+We’ll get to that in the sex benefits section.

 Sea urchin is one of the most prominent culinary sources of anandamide, a cannabinoid neurotransmitter.
 Does this mean that eating sea urchins will produce a similar effect to ingesting marijuana?
 Probably not, but it is possible that uni activates the dopamine system in the brain, humans’ built-in “reward circuit.”